alphagov/styleguides/git.md

 ### Content

-A good commit message briefly summarises that "what" for scanning purposes, but also includes the "why".
+A good commit message briefly summarises the "what" for scanning purposes, but also includes the "why".
 If the "what" in the message isn't enough, the diff is there as a fallback.
 This isn't true for the "why" of a change - this can be much harder or impossible to reconstruct, but is often of great significance.